 Whether you’re changing out your bedding for a new season, moving, transferring to long-term storage, or live in a small apartment, you’re probably wondering how to store your comforters properly.
 Many are big and bulky which makes them hard to fold and store in tight places.

-We’ve found two methods which work well to store comforters in small places: the rolling method and the vacuum method.
+We’ve found two methods that work well to store comforters in small places: the rolling method and the vacuum method.

 Minimize space with the comforter rolling method

 Our rolling method is perfect for minimizing the amount of space your comforter takes up.
 Take that king-sized comforter and turn it into a tiny, manageable roll.
 Here’s how:

 - Wash and dry your comforter according to the label instructions

 - After it is completely dry, fold it into thirds widthwise so you end up with a long sheet.
 Pro Tip: Add dryer sheets or odor absorbers at this point to keep your comforter dry and smelling fresh

 - Roll the folded comforter tightly into a small roll

 - Store in your linen closet, storage bins/baskets, or blanket bags

 Another effective method involves your vacuum cleaner and vacuum bags.
 The rolling method doesn’t cost anything, however, vacuum storage bags (also known as space bags) are not too expensive and are effective for shrinking comforters to a manageable size.
 Make sure to buy an extra-large or jumbo-sized bag, then place your comforter inside, attach the nozzle to the valve and turn on your vacuum!